 Details:

-The countalbe, co-countable \(\sigma\) algebra is the \(\sigma\) algebra generated by the singleton sets.
+The countable, co-countable \(\sigma\) algebra is the \(\sigma\) algebra generated by the singleton sets.

 In particular, if \(S\) itself is countable then the \(\sigma\)-algebra assocated with \((S, =)\) is \(\ms P(S)\), the collection of all subsets of \(S\).

 For the remainder of this subsection, suppose that \(\lambda\) is a fixed \(\sigma\)-finite reference measure on \((S, \ms S)\).
 In the discrete case, the reference measure is always counting measure \(\#\).
-From the general definition in Section 1, a partial order graph \((S, \preceq)\) is left finite if \(\lambda\{t \in S: t \preceq x\} \lt \infty\) for \(x \in S\).
-Left finiteness (but not right finiteness) is the appropriate assumption for the abstract reliablity theory that we will study, starting in Section 3.
+From the general definition in Section 1, a partial order graph \((S, \preceq)\) is left finite if \(u(x) = \lambda\{t \in S: t \preceq x\} \lt \infty\) for \(x \in S\).
+In general, left finiteness is the appropriate assumption for the abstract reliablity theory that we will study, starting in Section 3.

 Suppose that \((S, \preceq)\) is a discrete, left finite partial order graph.
 Then \((S, \preceq)\) is well founded.